gvinciguerra/TDP-2017/README.md

 1. Modify the home theatre example along the following dimensions:
   - CD is substituted with a french one.
   - The system prevents you from watching a movie you saw.
-2. Create and example where Façade is an abstract class with different concrete subclasses.
+2. Create and example where Façade is an abstract class with different concrete subclasses.

 ### Template Method [1](/TemplateMethod1) & [2](/TemplateMethod2)
 Use the Template Method pattern to: